 Boost depends on you making a lot of combos.
 That only works in slot 1 or 2, since we need to play a minimum of 3 cards to get the first boost and 5 to receive the second.
 It’s nice to have as an unexpected bonus but don’t play to it.

 To explain, here are the 4 possible outcomes when hunting for the Boost effect, with a description of your situation after turn three:

-- Slot 1 Boost (naked), Slot 2 combo: Slot 1 Boost card destroys AI card 1 with full health after getting 1 boost effect.
+- Slot 1 Boost (naked card), Slot 2 combo: Slot 1 Boost card destroys AI card 1 with full health after getting 1 boost effect.
 This is a good outcome but requires a Boost card with very high attack to start in slot 1.

-- Slot 1 Boost (naked), Slot 2 combo: Slot 1 Boost card takes damage from AI card 1 after getting 1 boost effect.
+- Slot 1 Boost (naked card), Slot 2 combo: Slot 1 Boost card takes damage from AI card 1 after getting 1 boost effect.
 This is a good outcome but requires a Boost card with very high attack and health to start in slot 1.

-- Slot 1 combo, slot 2 Boost (naked): Slot 1 combo cannot destroy the AI card.
+- Slot 1 combo, slot 2 Boost (naked card): Slot 1 combo cannot destroy the AI card.
 Slot 2 Boost card gets 1 boost effect.
 Likely both of your cards have taken damage and one may be in jeopardy of dying.
 Sorry, can’t help you.
 This is going to hurt.